-Based on environmental contamination originally reported by NCCOS scientists, the U.S. Environmental Protection Agency (EPA) added a site in Guánica, Puerto Rico, in September to its National Priorities List of hazardous waste sites in the U.S., commonly known as the Superfund program.
+Based on environmental contamination originally reported by NCCOS scientists, the U.S. Environmental Protection Agency (EPA) proposed adding a site in Guánica, Puerto Rico, to its National Priorities List of hazardous waste sites in the U.S., commonly known as the Superfund program.
 NCCOS identified high sediment concentrations of polychlorinated biphenyls (PCBs), chlordane, nickel, and chromium while characterizing the coral reef ecosystem in Guánica Bay.

 After the contaminants were identified, NCCOS, with support from NOAA’s Coral Reef Conservation Program, determined their extent and magnitude, conducted preliminary source tracking, and then recruited academic partners to investigate the potential human health impacts.
 Studies from the University of Miami show elevated levels of PCBs in bay sediment, fish samples, and blood samples from Guánica residents.

 The Ochoa Fertilizer Co. site in Guánica, Puerto Rico consists of two parcels totaling 125 acres adjacent to Guánica Bay.
 Ammonia, ammonium sulfate and sulfuric acid were manufactured at the plants from the 1950s until 1968.
 These operations resulted in releases of untreated waste, contaminating soil and entering the Bay where it poses a threat to corals, fish, and aquatic life.
 There is a potential risk of exposure to nearby residents from soil contaminated with mercury, lead, and PCBs.
 Fertilizer manufacturing on the 13-acre lot has continued to the present day.